-How do you build a solid heart however?
+How do you build heart?

 Well, it is here we come to values.
 Values strive for the eternal, not the ephemeral.
 They are ties that guide us through the stormy world with its tangled wires, media appeals to emotion and ever present drive for instant gratification.